IT sponsored degrees and higher apprenticeships – your options at 18

 - A relevant professional qualification, such as the Association of Project Management (APM) level 4 or Cisco accreditation.

-What types of job could I do on an IT sponsored degree programme or higher apprenticeship?
+What types of job could I do on an IT sponsored degree, higher apprenticeship or degree apprenticeship?

 Unsurprisingly, opportunities to train for very technical jobs such as software engineering feature heavily.
 However, there are also options to go down more business-focused routes such as project management.

-If you’re looking for something a bit different, you could take an aerospace software developer higher apprenticeship with BAE Systems and learn to develop software used to communicate, test equipment, run simulators, monitor health and oversee logistics.
-Or you could take a cyber security higher apprenticeship with National Grid and learn about issues such as digital forensics and insider threat management.
+If you’re looking for something a bit different, you could take an aerospace software developer degree apprenticeship with BAE Systems and learn to develop software used to communicate, test equipment, run simulators, monitor health and oversee logistics.
+Or you could take a higher or degree apprenticeship with CGI in cyber security.

-Where in the country are IT sponsored degree programmes and higher apprenticeships based?
+Where in the country are IT sponsored degrees, higher apprenticeships and degree apprenticeships based?

 IT higher apprenticeships and sponsored degree programmes can be found all over the country.
-For example, if you want to work in Scotland you could work for Atos in Moray or Livingstone (just two of its UK bases); if you’d like to be based in Wales, Capgemini has vacancies in Swansea (among other locations).
-Or you could work in Durham, Port Sunlight, Yeovil, London, Manchester, Birmingham, Crewe, Runcorn, Basingstoke, Birmingham, Blackpool...
+For example, if you want to work in Scotland you could work for Atos in Moray or Livingston (just two of its UK bases); if you’d like to be based in Wales, Capgemini has vacancies in Treforest, near Cardiff (among other locations).
+Or you could work in Aston, Edinburgh, Glasgow, Leatherhead, London, Manchester, Birmingham, Reading...

 Keep in mind though that you may need to leave home to take up a place on the right programme.
 Unlike going to university, you’re likely to have to arrange your own accommodation from the start.
 However, the advantage over university is that you will be earning a salary to help you pay your rent.
-Starting on around £14,000 to £17,000 is typical, which should allow you to rent a room in a shared house.
+Starting on around £14,000 to £17,000 is typical, which should allow you to rent a room in a shared house house – although bear in mind that some parts of the country are more affordable to live in than others.

 Some employers provide extra help with accommodation.
-For example, CGI has a scheme that can help you line up somewhere to live (eg providing advice on where to look or a buddy to go on viewings with) while National Grid offers a relocation allowance.
+For example, CGI has previously had a scheme that can help you line up somewhere to live (eg providing advice on where to look or a buddy to go on viewings with) while a few employers may offer a relocation allowance.